Streamlining the Stream: How Innovative Capture Design Slashed Exhaust Volumes and Compliance Costs

 Waste Heat Generates Steam and Savings

-A coil coating facility purchased a new 15,000 SCFM (24,075 Nm3/hr) Regenerative Thermal Oxidizer (RTO), which had a nominal heat transfer efficiency rate of 90% thermal energy recovery.
-It was designed with supplemental fuel injection (SFI), which is used during low VOC loading conditions to help save fuel cost.
-The facility was looking for additional ways to decrease their exhaust air temperature and reduce operating costs.
+A coil coating facility purchased a new 15,000 SCFM (24,075 Nm³/hr) regenerative thermal oxidizer (RTO), which had a nominal heat transfer efficiency rate of 90% thermal energy recovery (TER).
+The RTO unit was designed with supplemental fuel injection (SFI), which is used during low volatile organic compound (VOC) loading conditions to help save fuel costs.
+While the SFI was an improvement, the owner was looking for additional ways to decrease their exhaust air temperature and reduce operating costs.

-The high exhaust temperature (above 650°F) and large airflow (12,650 SCFM, 20,303 Nm3/hr) in the oxidizer exhaust stack provided the customer an opportunity to add energy recovery measures to further optimize their process and decrease their operating expenses.
-Because their process required a significant amount of steam, it would likely provide the quickest payback for an energy recovery project.
+The high exhaust temperature (above 650°F, 343.34°C) and large airflow (12,650 SCFM, 20,303 Nm³/hr) in the oxidizer exhaust stack provided an opportunity to add energy recovery measures.
+Because the process required a significant amount of steam, it would likely provide the quickest results for an energy recovery project.

-Anguil Environmental installed an air-to-steam waste heat recovery boiler to recover exhaust waste heat from the natural gas fired thermal oxidizer and produce 25 psig of steam.
+Anguil Environmental installed a skid-mounted air-to-steam waste heat recovery boiler to recover exhaust waste heat from the natural gas fired thermal oxidizer and produce 25 psig of steam.
 The boilers use X-ID tubing for enhanced heat transfer through the helical ribs on the inside of the tubes.

-The waste heat boiler package is a skid-mounted unit, with forced circulation, fire tube, and heat recovery steam generator.
+The waste heat boiler package included forced circulation, fire tube, and heat recovery steam generator.
 The unit has automatic, modulating, exhaust gas bypass that is controlled by steam pressure.
-A boiler feedwater and blowdown separator was included as part of the package.
+A boiler feedwater and blowdown separator were included as part of the package.

-Installing the waste heat boiler system recovered about 2.58 MM BTU/hr of energy, lowering the stack temperature to 338°F. The addition of the waste heat boiler on this application saved the facility $216,770 per year.
-The total payback period for this project was less than six (6) months.
+Installing the waste heat boiler system recovered approximately 2.58 MM BTU/hr of energy, lowering the stack temperature to 338°F (170°C).
+The addition of the waste heat boiler on this application saved the facility $216,770 per year.
+The total return period for this project was less than six months, demonstrating how targeted waste heat recovery can boost efficiency, and deliver a return on investment.

 Oxidizer Energy Recovery Options